 While in Sarasota, we stayed at the Hyatt Regency Sarasota, which was centrally located and offered easy access to all of the local attractions.
 The hotel also had a wonderful swimming pool with a waterfall and we were able to make s’mores over a fire pit at night, so we had a fabulous time even when staying in and not exploring the Sarasota area.

 Ciao Bambino’s Family Vacation Consulting Team can help!
 Accommodation booking is free, while a complete itinerary including activities and logistics advice is fee-based.
 This service saves parents time, money, and stress.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: The author was recently a guest of Visit Sarasota County.
 However, all opinions expressed here are her own.
 All photos by Erin Gifford.
 Erin Gifford is a mother of four who writes about family travel at Kidventurous.
 In her free time, she likes to run half-marathons and the occasional marathon while sharing her experiences at Run with Erin.